NAD IV Therapy – Adjunct Brain Optimization Support for Drug and Alcohol Detoxification

-This patient-specific program is for those who are attending or have attended rehabilitation programs elsewhere, yet continue to struggle; patients with ongoing urges for addictive substances; or patients who have used an addictive substance once again and wish to stop.
+This patient-specific program is for those who are attending or have attended rehabilitation programs elsewhere, yet continue to struggle; patients with ongoing cravings for substances; or patients who have used an addictive substance once again and wish to stop.

 What’s Going On in Your Brain?

-Before we delve into neurorecovery, let’s look at how this affects your brain: the brain’s neuroreceptors take in signals from the “feel-good” brain chemicals, such as dopamine and serotonin.
+Before we delve into our nootropics treatment approach, let’s look at how this affects your brain: the brain’s neuroreceptors take in signals from the “feel-good” brain chemicals, such as dopamine and serotonin.
 But addictive substances mimic the feel-good effect and damage the neuroreceptors that they’re stimulating.
 In turn, this jeopardizes the function of your own inherent feel-good neurotransmitter pathways, making it difficult for your brain to restore its normal balance.
-When you’re addicted to a substance, your nervous system relies on it; you continue using it to keep up those feel-good effects.
+When you have intense substance compulsions, your nervous system relies on it; you continue using it to keep up those feel-good effects.

 When patients use conventional methods like self-restraint and emotional support to fight substance abuse, we assume the brain will fully heal from the drugs and/or alcohol.
 Yes, the brain will heal some, but this healing is minor.